Hurricane A Distant Threat in S.C.

 Shrimp boats returned early to Port Canaveral, and the South Florida Water Management District lowered water levels in canals to lessen the risk of flooding in heavy rains.

 In South Carolina, the governor ordered 1,000 National Guard troops and 500 state troopers to prepare for duty, while in North Carolina, 150,000 coastal residents were put on alert, as were state troopers and emergency management personnel.

-However, most people in this city that thrives on tourism enjoyed the sun and surf.
+People in Myrtle Beach kept an eye on the weather reports.
+However, with predictions that the storm _ if it hits _ wouldn’t land until at least Monday, most people in this city that thrives on tourism enjoyed the sun and surf.

 ``It’s not really a huge issue right now,″ lifeguard Mike Miehm said, who said he was in for a lot of work ``because people try to get in as much surfing before the hurricane.
 It’s really dangerous.″

 At the Breakers Hotel, manager Kay Harris said most of 400 rooms were filled for Friday night with golfers, tourists and some reporters.
 She said reports of the storm chased away a lot of walk-in business.